cultureandempire/cultureandempire.github.io/cande.md

 I assume that western spies are a little more sophisticated than the Thai military, and aren't simply spamming the Web with comments about how great the US political system is.
 What the spy state wants is to know everything about everyone, now, and provide this to the security services so that they can suppress or divert political dissent.

-To reach this goal of "Total Information Awareness", society must use the Internet more, not less.
+To reach this goal of "Total Information Awareness," society must use the Internet more, not less.
 We have to trust the websites we visit and trust our personal lives to, otherwise it becomes too hard to spy on us.
 We have to feel safe enough to expose ourselves, otherwise we'll find ways to hide.
 The cat, hunting a mouse, must wait silently until the mouse feels confident enough to leave its hole.
 Only then can it pounce.
 The spy state is the cat and we are, in its eyes, the mice.

 If enough people feel annoyed by state surveillance, it's quite plausible that the leading edge of digital society will move to fully private forums running on private darknets.
 If this were to get any kind of weight and the mass market were to follow, it would present a real problem for the state security services.

 Here is how I think this game will play out:

-* As whistleblowers leak information about illegal spying by the alphabet agencies, we'll see denials by business and promises by governments to roll back such activities or limit them to extreme cases.
+* As whistle blowers leak information about illegal spying by the alphabet agencies, we'll see denials by business and promises by governments to roll back such activities or limit them to extreme cases.
 Those denials and promises will be empty.

 * In order to build more accurate on-line profiles, we'll see "real name" policies by websites and legislation by countries that make it illegal to use aliases in on-line communities or communicate anonymously.